What Is The Best Time to Visit Sapa?

 The average temperature for Sapa town is 15.4ºC, with a maximum of 29.4ºC and a minimum of 1ºC.
 The warmest months are July and August, and the coldest months are December and January.
 While trips can be enjoyed all year round, the winters in Sapa get cold, with some fog, drizzle, and snowfalls in some years on the highest peaks.

-Check what to prepare for travelling Sapa in winter
+Check what to prepare for traveling Sapa in winter

 Snow in Sapa

-The four seasons comes distinctly to Sapa when Nature changes her costume.
-Spring is bright with pear, peach, apricot and plum flowers.
-Summer comes and blooms with pansies, dahlias, sun-flowers and numerous tropical fruits.
-Autumn is the time for perfume mushrooms, wood ear mushrooms and plenty of specious medicinal plants,… The sky is vividly brightened with golden sun-rays and playful white clouds which seem to land on the ground, over the heads of people or on tops of trees.
-In winter, fog filled the space, making the landscapes look more mystery and attractive.
+The four seasons come distinctly to Sapa when Nature changes her costume.
+Spring is bright with pear, peach, apricot, and plum flowers.
+Summer comes and blooms with pansies, dahlias, sunflowers, and numerous tropical fruits.
+Autumn is the time for perfume mushrooms, wood ear mushrooms, and plenty of specious medicinal plants,… The sky is vividly brightened with golden sunrays and playful white clouds which seem to land on the ground, over the heads of people, or on the tops of trees.
+In winter, fog filled the space, making the landscapes look more mysterious and attractive.